 Camp Smalls Ship’s Company A Band

-One of three African-American regimental bands that served the Navy during World War II, it was based at Camp Robert Smalls, led by Leonard L. Bowden, and generally considered to be the best at Camp Smalls.
-Trumpeter Clark Terry, who had been playing in Dewey Jackson’s St. Louis band prior to enlisting, served in this band from until his discharge in June 1945.
+One of three African-American regimental bands (about 45 instruments) that served the Navy during World War II, it was based at Camp Robert Smalls, led by Leonard L. Bowden, and generally considered to be the best at Great Lakes.
+Trumpeter Clark Terry, who had been playing in Dewey Jackson’s St. Louis band prior to enlisting, served in this band until his discharge in June 1945.